haharkagain/C-Sudoku/README.md

   3) run start.bat
   4) enjoy

-use the arrow keys to move the position of the highlighted square. to set a number at the position of the yellow square, enter a number 1-9. to clear a square, press '0' at the position. if you want the sudoku to be solved, press 'enter' for the recursive algorithm to begin.
+'arrowkeys' to move
+'1-9' to set a number at the selected position
+'0' or 'backspace' to clear the number at the selected position 'enter' to start the solver
+'\' to reset

 its pretty barebones, but it works twice as fast as my javascript version, despite the identical algorithms. prolly because c is closer to machine code. brendan eich is in shambles.